 Griddles can do almost anything your old grill can do and a million more things than your old grill can’t do.

 I’m writing this article the day after Christmas.
 As I was scrolling Instagram yesterday, I was pleased to see all the new happy owners of griddles.
+However, there are some things to know before your first time cooking on Blackstone Griddle.

 Whether it’s Blackstone, Camp Chef, Blue Rhino, or whatever, it doesn’t matter, it’s time to stop comparing griddles and start making great meals!
 (P.S.
 Tag me on Instagram with your griddling for a feature!)